 Natural capital cost as part of your business model

-For the record, that does not mean we should make our business models sustainability and apply the natural capital cost to your cost pricing.
+That does not mean we should make our business models sustainability and apply the natural capital cost to your cost pricing.
 There is no escaping carbon tax and polluter pays principles.
 Watch how regulation and consumerism will drive this to a tipping point within five years.

 SDGs express a beautiful vision, but they offer no blueprint for achieving any of them.
 Moreover, they do nothing to address the underlying causes of the 17 critical challenges they identify.
 It is not governments, corporations, or private individuals who will solve the sustainability crisis.
 Only creative, resourceful entrepreneurs who dare to dream big, audacious dreams can do it.